sripreethi-p/tech-notes-and-questions/notes/sorting.md

 ## Sorting Techniques
 ### Terminology
-1. **Stability** : When two same data appear in the same order in sorted data without changing their position.
+1. **Stability** : Elements of same value retain their original positions.
-2. **In-place** : When algorithm uses constant space for producing the output (modifies the given array only)
+2. **In-place** : Uses constant space for producing the output (modifies the given array only).
-3. **Internal** : When all the data is placed in the main memory or internal memory.
-In internal sorting, the problem cannot take input beyond its size.
+3. **Internal** : All data is placed in the main memory or internal memory.
+The problem cannot take input beyond its size.

 ### 1. Selection Sort
 Repeatedly select the lowest/highest element from the unsorted part of the list & place it after the sorted part of the list.